-But the A6600 doesn’t technically offer the best video quality, nor is it the cheapest or smallest option.
-If these things are of concern, there may be a better camera for you.
-And as virtually any camera can work for YouTube — including your phone — you shouldn’t pay more than the needs of your channel dictate.
+The A6600 doesn’t technically offer the best video quality, nor is it the cheapest or smallest option.
+If these things are of concern, there’s a better camera out there for you.
+And as virtually any camera can work for YouTube — including your phone — you shouldn’t pay more than the needs of your channel demand.

 At a glance: